Corcovado National Park

 Cold Drinks.
 Formerly, ice cold soft drinks were available for sale at Sirena.
 That practice has since been phased out, so prepare yourself in advance for this slight deprivation.
 This fact makes the cold fruit punches and water served at meal times all the more appealing.

 Roughing It.
 Sirena Ranger Station is actually a fully equipped and reasonably comfortable destination.
 However, it is not a lodge and does not cater to its guests.
 Visitors must be prepared for the facilities that exist.
 For those that are accustomed to greater creature comforts, it is very important to ask yourself up front if you want to subject yourself to the challenges that Corcovado hiking and a stay at Sirena may imply.
 However, for those that realize that Sirena is not a lodge but a spectacular overnight station in the middle of one of the greatest concentrations of wildlife and biodiversity on the planet, then your visit may be accordingly enjoyed in the context of what you are doing.
-In truth, Sirena has everything needed to be comfortable: shelter, food, clean water, rest room, laundering, bathing, and cooking facilities, as well as staff that are well-versed in local wildlife and conditions and are eager to provide support and information about the park and the vicinity.
+In truth, Sirena has everything needed to be comfortable: shelter, food, clean water, rest rooms, laundering, bathing, and cooking facilities, as well as staff that are well-versed in local wildlife and conditions and are eager to provide support and information about the park and the vicinity.
 Finally, since it has both cell communications with the outside world and is served by boat access and a landing strip, it is well-equipped to respond to a medical emergency or simply to accommodate the needs of those that decide after hiking in that they would rather be transported out than to return to civilization on foot.

 Average monthly rainfall, Sirena Ranger Station, Corcovado National Park, 2004-2008, average annual rainfall: 1854 mm; 54.5 in